 - A numeric code will be sent to your phone as a text message.

 - When you receive the text, enter the code when prompted to get access to your account.

 Authenticator App for 2FA

-To set up, you’ll be required to download the app on your phone and scan a QR code.
+To set up any 2FA app, you’ll be required to download the app on your phone and scan a QR code.
 At this point, the process goes like this:

 - Sign into your account using your password.
 You’ll be directed to a page that asks for an additional code.

-- Open Google Authenticator and find the 6-digit code.
+- Open your authenticator app and find the 6-digit code.